Amy L. Bradley

 Case results depend upon a variety of factors unique to each case.
 Results in past cases do not guarantee or predict a similar result in any future case undertaken by the lawyer.

-- Obtained a $225,000 settlement for a pedestrian who suffered a hand injury when struck by a commercial truck.
+- Obtained $300,000 settlement for an individual who suffered a hand crush injury in an automobile crash.

-- Obtained a $125,000 settlement for a client who suffered a shoulder injury in a low-speed automobile accident.
+- Obtained a $125,000 jury verdict for a client who suffered a shoulder injury in an automobile accident.

 - Obtained the insurance policy limits for a client who suffered cuts and facial scarring in an automobile accident.